Should I build a Tesla coil for a Science Fair?

 Why build a Tesla coil?

 Building Tesla coils is a great way to learn about electricity, electrical components, assembling / wiring components and safety.
+It's also a good opportunity to work with friends and family in a team effort.
 And creating lightning is totally cool!
 Although, I've had limited success impressing chicks.

 How much does it cost to build a Tesla coil?